Man looking at papers in front of Macbook at a round table

 Curating authentic representations of deep learning: Tips for your digital portfolio

-A digital portfolio gives you the opportunity to showcase your accomplishments and reflect on your learning to audiences of your choice.
+A digital portfolio allows you to showcase your accomplishments and reflect on your learning to audiences of your choice.

 To make your learning visible:

-- Demonstrate critical thinking by providing evidence such as writing samples, video documentation, still-images, data collection, etc.
+1. Demonstrate critical thinking by providing evidence such as writing samples, video documentation, still images, data collection, etc.

 “As a graduate student, I understand the importance of demonstrating the value of my degree and of presenting the cumulation of knowledge and skills it has provided.
 My digital portfolio allows me to elaborate on the benefits of my degree beyond the résumé,” said Samantha Ellenwood, graduate student, Criminal Justice.